 Opportunities are available in London, Manchester and Leeds, as well as some of our regional offices, and previous placements have focused on our Legal, Studio Production, News, Business Services, Marketing, Commissioning, Technology, Finance and Global Entertainment departments.

 Who can apply?

-ITV Apprenticeships are a great way to continue your education but within a workplace environment, perfect for school or college leavers.
-You might not have loads of working experience, or none at all.
-We’re looking for fresh new talent from all walks of life who can flourish with us here at ITV.
+Our apprenticeships are a brilliant way to continue your education and gain great work experience within the industry– which means they’re perfect for school or college leavers as an alternative to uni.
+You might not have loads of working experience.
+You might even have none at all.
+But that doesn’t matter: we’re looking for fresh new talent from all walks of life who can flourish with us here at itv.

 You can apply if you:

 - DO NOT have a degree, a level 4 qualification, or have already completed a similar apprenticeship